annkonieczna/Online-store/README.md

 ### 🛍️ Products

-- fetching the list of products (mock API)
+- fetching the list of products (API)
 - product search by name
 - filtering products by name, price, and category
 - product details view